Orthogonal polynomials and diffusion operators: The bounded -dimensional models

 Once again, the boundary has degree $4$, and the Laplace operator corresponding to the associated metric is a solution, which corresponds to a metric with constant scalar curvature equal to 2 (that is why we chosed this normalization of the metric), and therefore it may be realized on a unit sphere $\bS^2\subset \bR^3$.
-For the general case with measure density $(X^2-Y)^{p}Y^{q}(1-X)^{r}$, providing a family $\LL_{p,q,r}$ of operators, for which
+In the general case the measure density is $(X^2-Y)^{p-1}Y^{q-1}(1-X)^{r-1}$, $p,q,r>0$, $p+q>1/2$.
+It provides a family of operators $\LL_{p,q,r}$ for which